 In a 2019 post on an internet site forum, Jo Ann is quoted as unequivocally claiming that Mark “served in Vietnam as an Army chopper pilot after high school.
 He was there for 6 months, starting in the summer of 1972.”
 (Project Avalon, Problems with Mark Richards’s SSP Testimony, 4/24/19.)

 In any event, there is no verifiable record of Mark being in the military.
 Despite repeated requests – both personal and private – to see the records Jo Ann Richards has promised, the only claimed documentation the EDH has provided is a forged medal would place Mark – who claims to have been in the Army at the time – in Navy combat at the age of 15.
 (Knights of the Cold War, Aug.
 15, 2017 podcast; Screen Shot, Project Avalon, Problems with Mark Richards’s SSP Testimony , 4/18/19.)
 The citation purports to give Mark a medal for valor in Naval combat service in Vietnam.
 Mark has otherwise claimed that he was given an Army operational commission at 16 and did not transition to the navy until much later in his career.
 (Cassidy, Interview VI.)
-Mark … Continue reading
+Mark was born … Continue reading

 Mark has provided no actual documentation to support either his service as an adult or his ability to fly helicopters and other aircraft.
-Mark has never identified the unit he claims to have served with in Vietnam.
+He has never identified his OCS class or the unit he claims to have served with in Vietnam.
 He has provided no photos of him in uniform.
 There is no record that he was a pilot in any capacity.

 Although the time frame for Mark’s documented activities, including school and work, make his claims to a military career virtually impossible, this site submitted a request to the National Archives to search service records.
 No records could be found.
 Even if Mark was on a top secret mission, there would have been a public record of his service.
 It is another case of stolen valor.
 After Jo Ann suggested that the records could not be found because Mark remains on active duty, we checked further.
 The Department of Defense Manpower Data Center has no records of Mark.
 She has also stated that records may have been destroyed, but we should trust her, she … Continue reading

 After Mark’s arrest, California Magazine wrote that Mark was a “charismatic storyteller.”
 They reported that Mark said that he had piloted the Goodyear blimp and filmed television shows.
 Mark tried to start a business that designed electric cars.
 There seemed to be little he did not know.
-Notably, he said nothing about having been an officer who served in Vietnam. (“Medieval Murder in Marin.”)
+Notably, he said nothing about having been an officer who served in Vietnam. (“The Pendragon Chronicles.”)